-To obtain claim forms, claims filing advice or answers about our benefits, contact us at 1-800-410-7778 (TTY 1-800-852-7195), or visit our Web site at www.mhbp.com.
+To obtain claim forms, claims filing advice or answers about our benefits, contact us at 1-800-410-7778, or visit our website, www.MHBP.com.

 In most cases, providers and facilities file claims for you.
 Your physician must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.
 All claims should be completed in ink or type that is readable by an optic scanner.
 For claims questions and assistance, call us at 1-800-410-7778.